 Doctors offer advice on ways to stay safe and warm during frigid weather

-TUESDAY, Jan.
-28, 2014 (HealthDay News) -- As the Northeast and mid-Atlantic joined the Midwest in dealing with yet another deep freeze on Tuesday, doctors are offering advice on dealing with frigid temperatures.
+THURSDAY, Jan.
+23, 2014 (HealthDay News) -- As another blast of Arctic air sends millions of Americans into a prolonged deep freeze, doctors are offering advice on dealing with dangerously frigid temperatures.

 "It's best to limit your outdoor activity as much as possible, since prolonged exposure can lead to frostbite and hypothermia," Dr. John Marshall, chair of emergency medicine at Maimonides Medical Center in New York City, told HealthDay.
 "Both of these conditions can become serious, and even life-threatening, if untreated."

-By Tuesday morning, many regions of the United States saw temperatures plummet for a third time this winter, The Weather Channel reported.
+On Wednesday, sub-freezing temperatures stretched as far south as Texas.
+But the end is not near: By early next week, many regions of the United States will see temperatures plunge for a third time this winter, falling 15 to 30 degrees below normal, The Weather Channel reported.

-When the weather turns this wintry, there are many simple safeguards you can take to prevent severe injury, Marshall said.
+When temperatures drop low, there are many simple safeguards you can take to prevent severe injury, Marshall said.

 - Dress warmly.
 Layering your clothing will provide the best insulation and retain body heat.
 Wearing a non-permeable outer layer will minimize the effects of strong winds.